yaman-aljnadi/human-eval-comm-V2/README.md

 ---

 ## Dataset & Task
-We use the **HumanEvalComm** dataset (771 items) which modifies HumanEval problems to introduce requirement defects.
+Using the **HumanEvalComm** dataset (771 items) which modifies HumanEval problems to introduce requirement defects.
 For each item, a generator LLM must either **ask clarifying question(s)** or **directly produce code**.
 Judges assess whether questions were asked and how good they are.
 Dataset (original): https://huggingface.co/datasets/jie-jw-wu/HumanEvalComm

 **Categories & counts**